mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 the Confederation and the Kruse Enclave.

 The arrival of ECR space forces in-system was something of an anti-climax.
-Demands and counter- demands flew back and forth, and a few missiles were exchanged.
+Demands and counter-demands flew back and forth, and a few missiles were exchanged.
 Nothing decisive was achieved and neither side wanted to press for a decisive clash they might not win.
 After this, the ECR switched to a